 At Asphalt Green, I led the organization’s digital marketing transformation, employing Facebook, Twitter, YouTube, Yelp, Google Analytics, SEO, and other tools and channels for the first time.
 As a freelancer, I have handled the social media for a number of different clients, though primarily Facebook and YouTube.
 I also used social media – Facebook, Twitter, and YouTube – to build an audience for a digital soccer magazine I had created.

-At WE ACT for Environmental Justice, I have been populating the nonprofit’s Facebook and Twitter channels as well as its recently resurrected Instagram channel.
+At WE ACT for Environmental Justice, I have been populating the nonprofit’s Facebook, Twitter, and Instagram channels.
 In addition these primary channels, I also populate the Medium channel, which we use primarily to share posts from the blog; LinkedIn, which we use to share select media coverage, job listings, and blog posts; and the YouTube channel, where we host our videos.
 I have managed to steadily increase the following and engagement on all of these channels and have earned praise for my work from both inside and outside the organization.

 While I use social media on a daily basis as a professional, mining content and developing campaigns to regularly populate Facebook, Twitter, YouTube, LinkedIn, and Medium channels, I am no longer very active on a personal level.
 There are a number of reasons for this, ranging from the increasingly polarized society we live in to the negative impact that some of these sites have on both society as a whole as well as the individual user (as noted here and here).
 But I have been active on Facebook, Twitter, Tumblr, YouTube, Yelp, Pinterest, Manterest, Ello, Goodreads, Google+, Medium, and a few other niche-market social networking sites over the years.
 And I still remain marginally active on Instagram, LinkedIn, and Flickr on a personal level.